IllusiveMan2186/Game-Price-Bot/gpb-backend/README.md

   gardle init
   ```

-* For running end to end tests used command with credential you was used for backend start (ADMIN_EMAIL,ADMIN_PASSWORD) :
+* For running end to end tests used command with credential you
+was used for backend start (ADMIN_EMAIL,ADMIN_PASSWORD) and url to frontend :
   ```
   set E2E_EMAIL=ADMIN_EMAIL
   set E2E_PASSWORD=ADMIN_PASSWORD
+  set E2E_URL=URL_TO_FRONT_SERVICE

   gradlew e2eTest